javelinorg/github-scrum-workflow/README.md

 ## 2. The Development Team creates issues as Backlog Items

-To create a new backlog item, simply create a new issue and assign it the associated **Milestone**.
-Also assign correct labels, specifying the points (complexity) and type.
-It is the Product Owner's responsiblity to specify priority.
+To create a new backlog item, simply create a new issue and assign it the associated **Milestone** (Product Feature) and correct labels, specifying the points (complexity) and type.
+The Product Owner sets the priority.
+During Sprint planning, the Development Team decides if they can add the **issue** to the Sprint (**Project**).

 Issues allow the Development Team to have a conversation about the item.
 You can create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/) to help better orianize the solution to the task.